SeinopSys/PHP-PostgreSQL-Database-Class/README.md

 This project is a PostgreSQL version of @joshcam's [MysqliDb Class](https://github.com/joshcam/PHP-MySQLi-Database-Class), that has support for the basic functionality and syntax provided by said class, tailored specifically to PostgreSQL.

+## Installation

+The same methods used to install MysqliDb apply.

+### Manual

+Place `PostgresDb.php` in your project and require/include it.

+### Composer

+    composer require seinopsys/postgresql-database-class:dev-master

 ## Usage

 For the examples below, the following `users` table structure is used: